-At dark-thirty on Day 3 It is time to assemble the Burgoo.
+At dark-thirty on the day you wish to serve the burgoo, It is time to assemble the ingredients.
 This part is actually very easy.
 You have done all the hard work.
 You have the cooked chicken, venison, and the bone broths made themselves.
 All that’s left to do now is chop everything up and throw it into a giant pot and simmer it.

 First, dice up all the cooked meat.
 Cut all the chicken and venison into bite sized pieces.
 Then put the 2+ gallons of broth & diced meat together into one giant pot & get things warming up.